ILCA Dinghy . . . aka the Laser

 This change will have no impact on existing ILCA-authorized boats and equipment, which will be able to race alongside ILCA Dinghies in all class sanctioned events.

-How the sailing world will refer to the new branded dinghy remains to be seen. – Ed
+How the sailing world will refer to the new branded dinghy remains to be seen.
+Anyone remember the ‘Kirby Torch’ – Ed

 Class President Tracy Usher pointed out that the name change will apply to all three rig sizes allowed by the ILCA Class Rules (Standard, Radial and 4.7 rigs) and the new class-legal sails for each rig will carry the updated ILCA logo.